 The success of our in-space infrastructure services business will depend on our ability to successfully and regularly deliver customer satellites into custom orbits.
-Our planned inaugural launch is intended to be a demonstration mission.
-While we plan to transport a few paying customer payloads, the primary goals of our inaugural mission are to test Vigoride on orbit and learn from any issues that we may encounter.
-The lessons learned from this initial flight will help inform changes we can make to future missions as we seek to ultimately certify a design for production.
+Our early missions, particularly those in 2022 and 2023, including our inaugural mission (Vigoride 3) in May 2022, are intended to be demonstration missions.
+The primary goals of our planned demonstration missions are to test Vigoride on orbit and learn from any issues that we encounter.
+The lessons learned from demonstration missions will help inform changes we can make to our Vigoride vehicle as we seek to ultimately certify a design for production.
 Depending on the nature of issues we encounter, our schedule for future launches and other planned activities could be adversely affected.
-There can be no assurance that we will not experience operational or process failures and other problems during our inaugural mission or on any other mission.
-Any failures or setbacks, particularly on our inaugural mission, could harm our reputation and have a material adverse effect on our business, financial condition and results of operation.
+There can be no assurance that we will not experience operational or process failures and other problems during our future demonstration missions or on any future mission.
+Any failures or setbacks, particularly those that we experienced on our inaugural mission (Vigoride 3) and those that we may encounter on other early missions, could harm our reputation and have a material adverse effect on our business, financial condition and results of operation.
+Refer to "Risk Factors - We are dependent on the successful development of our satellite vehicles and related technology," under Part II, Item 1A: "Risk Factors," in this Form 10-Q and under Part I, Item 1A in our Annual Report on Form 10-K filed with the SEC on March 9, 2022.